Coiot/cbr-main/src/albums/episode39.md

 - scene_number: 70
   scene_title: "Thinly Veiled Friendship"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode39-scene70.jpg
-  narration: "<p>Louis Riel met with Hiawatha, bringing a hatchet and two shovels just in case.</p><p></p><p>"Look Wathy, you can have Shishinday, a nice port city if you think about it, good beaches, excellent seafood, a silver mine... where was I?
-Oh, and give us the capital, that dusty stinkin' backwater.
-It's a good deal."</p><p></p><p>"Alright, but I'm fully prepared to dig this hatchet back up again and ISPS it to you.
-Once the Apache are no longer, we're the two giants of North America, and that means I’m onto you."</p><p></p><p>The Iroquois Army moves southwards.</p>"
+  narration: "<p>Louis Riel met with Hiawatha, bringing a hatchet and two shovels just in case.</p>><p>“Look Wathy, you can have Shishinday, a nice port city if you think about it, good beaches, excellent seafood, a silver mine... where was I?
+Oh, and give us the capital, that dusty stinkin’ backwater.
+It's a good deal.”</p><p>“Alright, but I'm fully prepared to dig this hatchet back up again and ISPS it to you.
+Once the Apache are no longer, we're the two giants of North America, and that means I’m onto you.”</p><p>The Iroquois Army moves southwards.</p>"
 - scene_number: 71
   scene_title: "Lido Lido Closes After Prawns Found In Pool, Reopens As Seafood Restaurant"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode39-scene71.jpg